Discover top website trends and insights for 2025

 An overview of AI in data analytics

-Most AI analysis tools offer natural language processing (NLP), which lets analysts use natural language to interact with their data.
-For example, you might write, “Search this dataset for the five most purchased products,” or “How have in-person and online sales changed over the last two years?”
+Most AI analysis tools offer natural language processing (NLP), which lets you interact with your data using natural language.
+For example, you might write, “Search this dataset for the five most purchased products” or “How have in-person and online sales changed over the last two years?”

-This simplicity offers your team more freedom in how you interact with your database.
+The simplicity of NLP offers your team more freedom in how they interact with your database.
 It also lowers the barrier to entry for new analysts by fast-tracking much of the learning curve.

 The future of marketing is now